1Sources and Active Molecules

 In human studies, supplemental fish oil is able to reduce the ability of isolated immune cells to express cell adhesion factors in response to immunostimulatory agents when tested outside the body and serum levels of soluble adhesion factors have been noted to be decreased There appears to be some associated with age, having this immunosuppressive reduction of adhesion factors occuring in elderly persons but not youth but even then it is somewhat unreliable.

-Cell adhesion factors are reduced with EPA and DHA technically, although human studies as somewhat various in concluding what supplemental fish oil does.
-As omega-6 fatty acids confer the opposite effect, it is plausible that increasing the omega 3:6 ratio confers immunosuppression while the reverse confers immunopotentiation
+Cell adhesion factors are technically reduced by eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Since omega-6 fatty acids confer the opposite effect, it is plausible that increasing the omega 3:6 ratio confers immunosuppression while the reverse confers immunopotentiation.

 Neutrophil EPA and DHA are both reliably increased following supplementation of fish oil.
 Supplementation of EPA in isolation is able to increase DHA levels in neutrophil membranes although very high doses (1600mg) of DHA are required to increase EPA concentration.

-Fish oil supplementation, due to association with fish oil fatty acids with the neutrophil membrane, appear to reduce the ability of neutrophils to secrete the proinflammatory Leukotriene B4.
-This may be related to PI3K/Akt signalling being suppressed
+Fish oil supplementation, due to the interaction of fish oil fatty acids and the neutrophil membrane, appears to reduce the ability of neutrophils to secrete the pro-inflammatory leukotriene B4.
+This may be related to the suppression of phosphoinositide 3-kinase (PI3K)/Akt.

 In regards to oxidative function (neutrophils use oxidation to destroy pathogens via a process known as oxidative burst, mediated by NADPH) superoxide production appears to be increased following fish oil ingestion at 2g daily (300mg EPA and 400mg DHA)